-Our analyses in Section 2, as well as previous and current stock assessments for albacore tuna in the IO, suggest stock assessments and resulting status determinations are sensitive to uncertainties around growth, reproduction and spatial structure (Hoyle et al. 2014; Langley and Hoyle 2016, Langley 2019).
+Our analyses in Section 2, as well as current and previous stock assessments for albacore tuna in the IO, suggest stock assessments and resulting status determinations are sensitive to uncertainties around growth, reproduction and spatial structure (Hoyle et al. 2014; Langley and Hoyle 2016, Langley 2019).
+Dedicated sampling is required to resolve these uncertainties.
+Below, we present a roadmap towards improving understanding of biological parameters of albacore tuna in the IO, beginning with a discussion of the biological and sampling considerations, followed by sampling design and analysis considerations.